 Grill Safety Tips

-They say that Spring is finally here, and although the weather may not be fully cooperating, don’t let that stop you from getting outside and enjoying your grill!
-Nothing says Spring like the taste of outdoor cooking, but before you get started, there are some important things to consider to ensure your grilling goes as smoothly as possible.
-Grill Safety First
+They say that spring is finally here, and although the weather may not be fully cooperating, don’t let that stop you from getting outside and enjoying your grill!
+Nothing says spring like the taste of outdoor cooking, but before you get started, there are some important things to consider to ensure your grilling goes as smoothly as possible.

 - Always be aware if you are wearing loose clothing while cooking, and keep flammable materials as far away from heat as possible.